Smrity004/Project_SRAM/README.md

 ![block_sram](https://github.com/Smrity004/Project_SRAM/assets/102158117/8cb663fd-c1fe-4a52-8d76-fa82e20454a7)

+The above figure shows the 16x8 SRAM architecture refers to a specific organization of SRAM cells in an array.
+**16 Rows**: This part of the architecture indicates that there are 16 rows of SRAM cells in the memory array.
+Each row consists of a set of SRAM cells that store data.
+Rows are often referred to as wordlines (WLs) in SRAM design.
+**8 Columns**: The "8" in the architecture tells us that there are 8 columns of SRAM cells in the array.
+Each column is associated with a pair of bitlines: a bitline (BL) and its complement (BLB).
+These bitlines are used for reading and writing data to and from the SRAM cells.

+So, in a 16x8 SRAM architecture, you have a grid-like structure with 16 rows and 8 columns of SRAM cells.
+Each SRAM cell is at the intersection of a row and a column, and they collectively make up the memory array.
+This organization allows for the storage and retrieval of data in a structured and addressable manner.

+Now,
 Let's break down the block diagram of your 16-byte SRAM in 0.18μm CMOS for Low-Power IoT Applications into individual blocks, each described in a separate sentence.
 **Short description of each block in a typical SRAM**